Will I Get a Job After Coding Bootcamp?

 There are several reasons people choose a bootcamp over university — from a lesser financial burden to its compacted, yet practical nature.
 A coding bootcamp might be precisely the tool you need to jumpstart your career.
 A bootcamp will not only teach you all of the necessary skills for your profession, but it will also provide valuable connections to help you establish your brand and flourish in the tech industry.
 If you are interested in enrolling in a top-notch coding bootcamp, check out the coding bootcamp at Flatiron School.
 Schedule a 10-minute chat with admissions to learn more about the program or apply today.

-Disclaimer: The information in this blog is current as of 6 December 2021.
+Disclaimer: The information in this blog is current as of December 6, 2021.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.